TOILmodular/EurorackOTAVCF/README.md

 - [How I design PCBs for my Eurorack Synth Modules](https://youtu.be/pXtuV9Pv-m4)
 - [Eurorack Module Synth - Building an Electric Druid Wavetable Oscillator Module](https://youtu.be/ECpdo4HfqLg)

+## Panel Layout
+I added the information about hole coordinates for the front panel in the folders PanelLayout, referring to the component layout in the Gerber files.
+The layout is the same for both versions.

 ## Additional Information about specific Components
 If you want to use the Gerber files for having PCB manufactured, please note the following information about components used.